The Early Years

 • Mindfulness – Breathing techniques, yoga, outdoor learning.

-• Adult led inputs to teach a new skill.
+• Adult led inputs to teach a new skill planned through a selection of language rich high-quality texts.

-• Enhancements – Activities available to the children with a clear objective.
+• Enhancements – Activities available to the children during child led learning.
+These are planned with a clear objective, informed by statements from the progression document.

 Focus Children “Learning Detectives”